-Question Yes No N/A 1 Documentation (TAP; petition; 4 A va. the a va. a ab va va.
-X regulatory agency; other) Are there adverse effects on environment from manufacture, use, or disposal? [§205.600 b.2] Is there environmental X X The TR (lines 190-195) states that the EPA contamination during manufacture, use, misuse, or disposal? [§6518 m.3] considers polyoxin D zinc salt a low environmental risk, listing several reasons for this rationale.
+Question Yes No N/A 1 Documentation (TAP; petition; 1.
+Are there adverse effects on environment from manufacture, use, or disposal? [§205.600 b.2] 2.
+Is there environmental X X The TR (lines 190-195) states that the EPA contamination during manufacture, use, misuse, or disposal? [§6518 m.3] considers polyoxin D zinc salt a low environmental risk, listing several reasons for this rationale.
 Also, included in the supplemental information submitted by the petitioner on October 2, 2012 as part of an EPA posting to the Federal Register on September 12, 2012.
 The TR does mention (line 194) that failure to follow the product label could result in death of fish and aquatic organisms.
 In the TR (lines 197-204) states that biopesticides generally pose lower risks than chemically produced pesticides.
 The manufacturing process is CBI, but the TR states the process would be similar to other antibiotics produced from Streptomyces .
 (TR July 11, 2102) The TR states (lines 190-204) that polyoxin D could get into water if misused by not following the label.
 Waste may be disposed of on site or at an approved waste facility, but not disposed of in waste water.
 (TR July 11, 2012) 3.
-Is the substance harmful to the environment and biodiversity? [§6517c(1)(A)(i);6517(c)(2)(A)i] Х Х Polyoxin D zinc salt is moderately toxic to fish and aquatic invertebrates and should not be discharged into water.
+Is the substance harmful to the environment and biodiversity? [§6517c(1)(A)(i);6517(c)(2)(A)i] X X Polyoxin D zinc salt is moderately toxic to fish and aquatic invertebrates and should not be discharged into water.
 (TR lines 279-280).
 If label instructions followed, those concerns would be mitigated (EPA,